911 Emergency Services Architecture

 Static ANI (Line Connection)

 Static ANI provides a line (rather than a trunk) connection to the PSTN, and the ANI of the line is associated with all 911 calls made on that line, regardless to the CPN of the calling phone.
-A plain old telephone service (POTS) line is used for this purpose.
+Static ANI is based on the physical interconnection point in the LEC.
+Because the Static ANI is defined by the carrier on the interconnection point in the LEC, Static ANI emergency call routing is also referred to as Service Provider ALI (SP-ALI).
+A plain old telephone service (POTS) line is the most common type of connection used for this purpose.

 POTS lines are one of the simplest and most widely supported PSTN interfaces.
 A POTS line usually comes fully configured to accept 911 calls.
 In addition, the existing E911 infrastructure supports 911 calls from POTS lines very well.